Liv-Coder/FlutLock/memory-bank/progress.md

 - Documentation needs to be expanded with more examples
 - Some imports may need adjustment as the package structure evolves
 - Most Pylint warnings have been addressed, but some may remain in newly added or modified files
+- Complex Gradle files with custom formatting may not be correctly modified
+- Gradle modification could be improved to support Flutter flavors
+- Environment variable default values processing might need improvement